Ranuja01/cycompile/README.md

 # CyCompile: Democratizing Performance
-A Python package for function-level optimization, leveraging Cython to achieve C/C++ level performance through a simple decorator.
+`CyCompile` is a Python package designed to help developers bring native C/C++ level performance to Python functions with just a simple decorator.
 ## About This Project

 `CyCompile` is a decorator-based tool for Python developers who want native performance without sacrificing the simplicity and flexibility of pure Python.
 Built on top of **Cython**, it compiles individual Python functions into binary modules with a one-time performance cost, then seamlessly reuses them via intelligent caching for future calls.